 Every customer you ever get should get a thank you card after you do business with them.

-It’s a small sign of appreciation that goes a long way and can definitely lead to word of mouth referrals.
+A small sign of appreciation goes a long way and can lead to word-of-mouth referrals.

 7. Referral program